-AS the season of cheer approaches, and the night is filled by the warm glow of a thousand christmas lights, a new form of merrymaking emerges in Jerez de la Frontera.
+AS the season of cheer approaches, and the night is filled by the warm glow of a thousand christmas lights, a particular form of merrymaking takes place in Andalucia’s Jerez de la Frontera.

 “Have you been to a Zambomba yet?”
-This question wafts through the happy chatter of every bar, like the scent of mulled wine on Christmas eve.
+In pre-pandemic years this question wafts through the happy chatter of every bar, like the scent of mulled wine on Christmas eve.
 This special brand of festivity is distinct to Jerez.
 You will only find these events here.

 As you gaily stroll down the street, you will come across spontaneous gatherings of people, coming together to share their Christmas spirit through song.
-Bending down to speak to her child on Calle San Pablo, a major tapas area in Jerez, a mother whispers to her young child, in a voice tinged with excitement
+Bending down to speak to her child on Calle San Pablo, a major tapas area in Jerez, a mother whispers to her young child, in a voice tinged with excitement: “Look!
+A Zambomba.”

 Passers-by always join these festive groups.
 Everyone is welcome.